The Ph.D. Program in Clinical-Community Psychology with Rural,

 outside of the university.

-assistantships to all interested students.
+assistantships to all interested students, but due to variability of funding

 program is difficult, course intensive, and demanding; students